oyindonesia/external-api-docs/source/includes/_account_inquiry_response_code.md

 000 | Inquiry is success
 201 | Request is Rejected (User ID is not Found)
-202 | Request is Rejected (User ID/product is not active) 205 | Request is Rejected (Beneficiary Bank Code is Not Supported) 206 | Failed doing payment (Balance is not enough)
+202 | Request is Rejected (User ID/product is not active) 204 | Request is Rejected (Invoice ID is not found) 205 | Request is Rejected (Beneficiary Bank Code is Not Supported) 206 | Failed doing payment (Balance is not enough)
 207 | Request is Rejected (Request IP Address is not Registered)